Naptie/PhigrosInfoCollector/README.md

 Then it converts the information into separate JSON files, which are then respectively put into different song folders.
 Using the information it crawls, we're then able to quickly find chart files for each individual song by checking the number of notes, BPM, etc.

-Having sorted them out, we're nowhere far from creating an API for Phigros!
+Having sorted them out, we're nowhere far from creating a file server for Phigros!

 ## What We Provide You With
 We've hosted a website called [**PhiZone**](https://www.phi.zone), which serves the information mentioned above.

-Feel free to visit the API at:
+Feel free to visit the file server at:
-  - https://api.phi.zone/files (self-hosted server in Hong Kong, indexed)
+  - https://files.phi.zone (self-hosted server in Hong Kong, indexed)
   - https://api.neonmc.top:6600 (self-hosted server in Beijing, indexed)
   - https://phi-zone.github.io (GitHub mirror, not indexed)